 All calculations are done at the frequency $17$~GHz.
-At this frequency, we find that the CoFeB film supports a pair of counter-propagating propagative eigenmodes with wavelength 1020~nm.
-The CoFeB-permalloy bilayer supports two pairs of counter-propagating propagative eigenmodes; those propagating to the right have wavelengths 1299 and 108 nm, whereas those propagating to the left have wavelengths 973 and 145 nm.
-These values agree (to the number of digits shown) with ones obtained with the method of Wolfram and de Wames, \cite{DeWames1970} which does not require any domain truncation or discretisation.
+At this frequency, we find that the CoFeB film supports a pair of counter-propagating propagative eigenmodes with wavelength 1020~nm and (amplitude) attenuation length 123~\textmu m.
+The CoFeB-permalloy bilayer supports two pairs of counter-propagating propagative eigenmodes; those propagating to the right have wavelengths 1299 and 108~nm and attenuation lengths 165 and 39~\textmu m, whereas those propagating to the left have wavelengths 973 and 145~nm and attenuation lengths 99 and 27~\textmu m.
+These values agree (to the number of digits shown) with ones obtained with the method of Wolfram and de Wames \cite{DeWames1970}, which does not require any domain truncation or discretisation.

-The bilayer eigenmodes with wavelengths 1299 and 973 nm are concentrated primarily in the CoFeB layer and have larger group velocities than the modes with wavelengths 108 and 145 nm, concentrated in the permalloy layer.
+The bilayer eigenmodes with wavelengths 1299 and 973~nm are concentrated primarily in the CoFeB layer and have larger group velocities than the modes with wavelengths 108 and 145 nm, concentrated in the permalloy layer.
 Therefore in the following, we shall call the former pair of modes the \emph{fast modes} and the latter the \emph{slow modes}.